TritonDataCenter/rfd/rfd/0036/README.md

     Copyright 2016 Casey Bisson, Joyent
 -->

-# RFD 36 Triton Service Manager (TSM, code named Mariposa)
+# RFD 36 Triton Service Manager (code name: Mariposa)

 Cloud infrastructure (IaaS) providers offer compute, network, and storage resources on which applications can be built and operated.
 However, those solutions leave it to the customer to assemble those infrastructure components to meet their needs.
 A given application might require several compute instances for a given component, but the customer is typically responsible for maintaining a mental model of their application, provisioning each instance, and then recognizing the compute instances that support a given software component within a larger list of instances.

-Template-driven provisioning tools like Terraform, CloudFormation and many others, along with judicious tagging of instances provide some help to infrastructure customers, but even then there remains a significant gap between raw infrastructure and the applications cloud customers wish to build and run.
+Template-driven provisioning tools like Terraform, CloudFormation, and many others, along with judicious tagging of instances provide some help to infrastructure customers, but even then there remains a significant gap between raw infrastructure and the applications cloud customers wish to build and run.

 The market demonstrates this gap with its investment in Mesos, Kubernetes, and other open source solutions for container scheduling and orchestration.
 Sadly, those tools have built-in assumptions about running on Linux guests, as well as generally poor support for multi-tenancy and control-plane security that make them unusable in a multi-tenant cloud and require running within VMs on that cloud.